amilleah/color/README.md

 I use an adapted form of this script to index the Princeton Art Museum's (free) online archive: [PUAM API on GitHub](https://github.com/Princeton-University-Art-Museum/puam-api-docs)

+You can find this project on [color.amilleah.com](https://color.amilleah.com)

+or on Are.na: [amilleah/hexcode](https://are.na/amilleah/hexcode)

 ## install uv